verfasor/everywordbot/README.md

 ## Get Creative

-Look at https://www.facebook.com/loveeveryword/ for example.
+Look at https://www.facebook.com/loveeveryword/ & https://www.facebook.com/bottubebot for example.

-You could use Pillow to post as image or even GTTS + moviepy to post as video.
+You could use Pillow to post images or even GTTS + moviepy combo to post videos.

 ## License